Gamingapple0/KindaProperProjects/README.md

 ----MediaList----

 A webscraper made using beautiful soup, which stores information in an excel sheet of various media forms as well as a number of score sheets.
+(Learned: Openpyxl,Decorators,BeautifulSoup4, basic webscraping)